-a.s.r. real estate has drawn up an environmental, social and governance (ESG) policy.
-This policy, which is updated annually, applies to all funds managed by the AIF Manager, including the ASR Dutch Core Residential Fund.
-The ESG policy of a.s.r. real estate comprises criteria, standards and procedures on different ESG (Environmental, Social and Governance) topics and aims to control and mitigate sustainability risks that could have a material negative impact on the value of the investment.
+a.s.r. real estate has drawn up an Environmental, Social and Governance (ESG) policy.
+This policy, which is updated annually, applies to the AIF Manager.
+The ESG policy of a.s.r. real estate comprises criteria, standards and procedures on different ESG topics and aims to control and mitigate sustainability risks that could have a negative impact on the value of the investment.